JeffersonLab/clara-docs/docs/clas/farm-memory.md

 ## Farm memory request

-   Here are data batch processing configuration option settings for different vertical scaling values ( i.e. number of requested cores).
+   Here are CLARA configuration settings for data batch-processing in case of different vertical scaling requests  ( i.e. number of requested cores).
-    These CLI settings can be stored in a file and be sourced in CLARA CLI shell.
+    These CLI settings can be stored in a file and be sourced in the CLARA CLI shell.